Tuesday, October 22, 2024

 Because they (you) either don't understand what He offered, believe it is true, or think it is necessary.

-However the mess the world is in clearly indicates how necessary this reversal is.
+However, the mess the world is in clearly indicates how necessary this reversal (renewal) is.

 Christ's claims

-This reversal is not only necessarily but also very real, if only because Christ said it was.
+This reversal is not only necessary but also very real, if only because Christ said it was.
+But he didn't just say it, He did all that was necessary to reverse our mess and resolve our problem individually first, but also collectively.

-And it was because he made these ²claims, that he was put to death.
+It was because he made these ²claims, he was put to death.

 One of many of his ²claims and predictions was he would be put to death but would also ³raise himself from death on the 3rd day.
 Which ⁴he did

-No one had ever done this before or since, much less claim they would.
+No one had ever done this before or since, much less claimed they would.
 His coming back to life was ³unique only to Him.

-It also confirmed and verified everything else he said about Himself was true.
+His resurrection also confirmed and verified everything else he said about Himself was true.
+God would not support or acknowledge a fraud or liar much less bring Him back from the dead!

-His ressurection is why His claims should be heeded above anyone and everyone else's.
+His resurrection is why His claims should be heeded above anyone and everyone else's.

 He made several, including: